pa-nik/FA22_IXD256/m5coreink_example_servo/README.md

 [Arduino Editor Link](https://create.arduino.cc/editor/n-p/b86a3e53-a7d1-47c5-adc6-be6b12d8baee/preview)

 To test the example, connect a servo to the neighboring pins `GND`, `5V` and `G26` on M5Core-Ink board (top connector).
+Move the side jog dial up or down to actuate the servo.

-Sometimes a servo may start to vibrate after moving to its maximum rotation at 0 or 180 degrees.
-Adjust the angle to address the issue if needed.
+NOTE: Sometimes a servo may start to vibrate after moving to its maximum rotation at 0 or 180 degrees.
+Adjust the angle of rotation in code to address the issue if needed.